 - Review the use of some shared services (Legal, HR and Procurement) with a view to bringing some work back in house or through other service providers. - Review all running costs (e.g. non-essential travel, provision of internal lunches and hospitality) and seek to make savings where possible.
-Some areas have already delivered savings and do not tend to be high value. - Develop and improve our internal financial reporting systems, guidance and procedures to ensure best value is achieved at all times. - Implement a lease car scheme to reduce our on-going travel costs for high business mile users. - Reduce budgets for learning and development, professional memberships etc. - Investigate spend to save measures associated with our aspirations around becoming 'digital by default' in our service delivery and internal business.
+Some areas have already delivered savings and do not tend to be high value. - Develop and improve our internal financial reporting systems, guidance and procedures to ensure best value is achieved at all times. - Reduce budgets for learning and development, professional memberships etc. - Investigate spend to save measures associated with our aspirations around becoming 'digital by default' in our service delivery and internal business.